116 Poole RoadJaffrey, NH, 03452Phone: 603-532-8862

 Hiking on Mount Monadnock; camping; cross country skiing; open year-round

-Monadnock State Park is famous for its many miles of hiking trails; it is sometimes called the most-oten hiked peak in New England.
-Monadnock State Park is open year-round.
-Hiking map.
+Monadnock State Park is famous for its many miles of hiking trails; it is sometimes called the most-often hiked peak in New England.
+Monadnock State Park is open year-round, and allows cross-country skiing in winter.
+Pets are not allowed in the park.

 See full listing for Mount Mondanock State Park.